a chapter of the MGH Foundation

 Karen Hilburn Breast and Cervical Cancer Fund

-The Karen Hilburn Breast and Cervical Cancer Fund is available to Mason County women who are non-insured or underinsured for breast cancer treatment and are receiving treatment for breast or cervical cancer at Mason General Hospital & Family of Clinics.
-If you would like to apply, please call Women’s Health at Mason General Hospital & Family of Clinics at (360) 427-9590 and press option 6; (from Allyn (360) 275-8614, and ask for Women’s Health in Diagnostic Imaging).
+The Karen Hilburn Breast and Cervical Cancer Fund is available to Mason County women who are non-insured or underinsured for breast and cervical cancer treatment and are receiving their treatment at Mason General Hospital & Family of Clinics.
+If you would like to apply, please call Patient Navigator Karry Trout at (360) 432-7706.

-A gift to the Karen Hilburn Breast and Cervical Cancer Fund will go toward funding breast and cervical cancer treatment.
-This much needed fund helps with the expenses of breast and cervical cancer treatment for those who have no other financial options.
+A gift to the Karen Hilburn Breast and Cervical Cancer Fund will go toward funding breast and cervical cancer diagnosis treatment.
+This much-needed fund helps with the expenses of breast and cervical cancer treatment for those who have no other financial options.

 Karen Hillburn Breast and Cervical Cancer Fund Brochure